jmatah/graphql-chat/README.md

 `python manage.py runserver`

 ### Bugs:
 let me know if u find any bugs, or if you have anything that can be done better.
-Heppy to help!
+Happy to help!